byrd-laif/soilMakers/soulFood/followTheFood.md

 **What ever the physical mind feeds upon is what the *Earth Body* calls to *Wo-Man*, *Soil too Soul* they receive.**

-**As such this journey will begin in a field,** the soils cultivated by the Nam Khan River, chosen for the close proximity and open access.
+**The journey begins in a field,** the soils cultivated by the Nam Khan River, chosen for the close proximity and open access.
 The Nam Khan River is a major tributary of the river Mekong, with which it joins at Luang Prabang.
-A journey 6.5km up river to harvest soil knowledge at source, and document cultivation from seed to harvest.
+A journey 6.5km up river to harvest soil knowledge at source, documenting cultivation from seed to harvest.

-The alchemical journey will then continue into the personal home kitchen, with recipes of soul food for the physical body.
-Moving through the physical body, bio-matter enters into a cyclical fermentation process, whereupon the spirit is released.
+The alchemical journey continuing into the personal home kitchen, with recipes of soul food for the physical body.
+Moving through the physical body, bio-matter enters into a living cyclical fermentation process, whereupon the spirit is released.

-From soil womb, through alchemical tomb, Reborn- emerging whole as unified humus soil, pro-biotic soul food for the earth body.
+From soil womb, through alchemical tomb; Reborn- emerging whole as unified humus soil, pro-biotic soul food for the earth body.

 Reincarnate; To cause to be reborn in another body; incarnate again.

-To cause to appear in a new form; refurbish or revitalize.
+To cause to appear in a new form; refurbished and revitalized.

 ![Nam Khan River](./soilToSoulFoodImages/bambooBridgeNamKhan01.jpg)

-#### *To Reveal a path toward healing the rift that grows between Wo-Man and nature.*
+#### *To Reveal a path toward healing the rift that grows between Wo-Man and Nature.*

 Re-connect; bringing the *physical body* back into conversation with all that is green and growing.
 A *universe* that never stopped speaking to *Earth Wo-Man,* even when they forgot how to listen.